Why This Exists

 This site has been evolving for a long time.
 Some posts will age better than others.
 Thatโ€™s fine.
 A notebook is allowed to show its work.

-One small housekeeping note: if youโ€™ve seen older photos (like my wife and I on Kilimanjaro), theyโ€™re part of the story, but they wonโ€™t be the front door anymore.
-Iโ€™m shifting the About page from โ€œhighlight reelโ€ to โ€œorientation.โ€ The adventures arenโ€™t gone.
-Theyโ€™ll just live where they belong: inside the writing.
+One small housekeeping note: Iโ€™ve shifted the About page from โ€œhighlight reelโ€ to โ€œorientation.โ€ The adventures arenโ€™t gone.
+Theyโ€™ll just live where they belong: inside my writing.

 If youโ€™ve made it this far, youโ€™re probably my kind of reader.
 Iโ€™m glad youโ€™re here.